 Written by Lorrie Reynolds

 Distance for agility is one of the main areas I help students with.
-My book, Agility FUNdamentals for Distance, the seminars I’ve taught in person since 2005 and my online course (Agility FUNdamentals for Distance: Foundations and Independent Obstacle Performance) all revolve around helping students increase their distance on the agility course.
+My book, Agility FUNdamentals for Distance, the seminars I’ve taught in person since 2005 and my online membership (The Agility Playground) all revolve around helping students increase their dog’s confidence, independence, and distance on the agility course.
 But is distance for agility a teachable skill?

 Well yes…and no.